srinilastwall/RISC-1/Integration.md

 # Integration Steps

+The minimal steps needed to integrae with the LastWall API are illustrated below.

 ## Add script to your login page

-The recommended mode of integration is via server-side calls to the API.The data collected can be sent to the API.
+The recommended mode of integration is via server-side calls to the API.The data collected by the script can be sent to the LastWall API via appropriate server side modules.
-This need not contain actual text used in authentication like 'password'.

-## Server side integration
+## Server side integration - Recommended

-Depending on your server-side stack - setup a module to connect to the LastWall API via SSL.
+Depending on your server-side stack - setup a module to connect to the LastWall API via HTTPS.

 ### HTTP Basic Authentication